Nitellopsis obtusa: Habitat

 This alga grows in freshwater to a depth of over 4 m, on soft substrates such as silt, sand and accumulations of detritus.
 It tends to grow in deep, slow moving water where other plants are scarce, typically near docks and marinas.

 Distribution

 Nitellopsis obtusa is widely dispersed in Europe and Asia.
-It is known from only a few sites in the British Isles, and these include Cosmeston Lake in the Vale of Glamorgan.
+It is known from only a few sites in the British Isles, including Cosmeston Lake in the Vale of Glamorgan.
 It has invaded the Laurentian Great Lakes in North America.